-We think it is because it is handicapped and that means, for all, but the speedy front runners, there is always someone to catch and others coming from behind.
+We think it is because it is handicapped and that means there is always someone to catch and others coming from behind.
 It adds a real competitive edge regardless of ability.
 The race draws people of all abilities and ages.
 Some entrants use this race to look for areas of running improvement, others might smash it out as a competitive training session.
 The road surface is easy to run and the scenery brings runners along for the participation, atmosphere and pure enjoyment factor of running with a view.

 Like our event